MPH, Johns Hopkins Bloomberg School of Public Health, 2013

 MSc, University of Burdwan, 1997

 My research is focused on strategies to reduce the morbidity and mortality due to diarrhea.
-Accordingly, my research is focused in three areas, delineating the role of the environment and understanding the occurrence and transmission of diarrheal pathogens, develop new diagnostic tools for resource poor settings to better understand disease epidemiology and finding new strategies for improved enteric vaccines.
-Below are short descriptions of specific research projects.
+Accordingly, my research is focused in three areas, finding new strategies for improved enteric vaccines and understanding vaccine immunology in protection from disease, delineating the role of the environment and understanding the occurrence and transmission of diarrheal pathogens, develop new diagnostic tools for resource poor settings to better understand disease epidemiology.

-Immune Responses to enteric vaccines: I am working on to understand the systemic and mucosal immune responses to different candidate enteric vaccines, including ETEC and Shigella.
+I am working on to understand the systemic and mucosal immune responses to different candidate enteric vaccines, including ETEC and Shigella.
 The key objectives of this work are to find biomarkers for protective immunity using immunoproteome microarray and ELISA, role of memory B cell and T cell in the protective efficacy of a vaccine.
 My studies also involves developing and evaluating new assays to better understand the immune responses.
+(Funding: Gates foundation)

 Epidemiology and transmission of diarrhea: